dotX-Automation/dua_cv_bridge/README.md

-# dua-template
+# dua_cv_bridge

-GitHub template repositories for projects based on the Distributed Unified Architecture.

-See [`dua-template.md`](dua-template.md) for more information.
+C++ base class library that creates a bridge between ROS2 image message and OpenCV cv::Mat, extending the DUA features.

 ---

 ## Copyright and License

-Copyright 2024 dotX Automation s.r.l.
+Copyright 2025 dotX Automation s.r.l.

 Licensed under the Apache License, Version 2.0 (the "License"); you may not use this file except in compliance with the License.